varun13169/Engineers_Garage/Timers in Atmega328p/README.md

 | 0x7A             |ICNC1 |ICES1 |   -   |WGM13 |WGM12 | CS12  | CS11  | CS10  |
 | Initial Value    |   0  |   0  |   0   |   0  |   0  |   0   |   0   |   0   |

-* Bit 7 – ICNC1: Input Capture Noise Canceler
+* Bit 7 – ICNC1: Input Capture Noise Canceler<br>
 Setting this bit (to one) activates the Input Capture Noise Canceler.
-When the noise canceler is activated, the input from the Input Capture pin (ICP1) is filtered.
+When the noise canceler is activated, the input from the Input Capture pin (ICP1) is filtered.<br>
-* Bit 6 – ICES1: Input Capture Edge Select
+* Bit 6 – ICES1: Input Capture Edge Select<br>
-This bit selects which edge on the Input Capture pin (ICP1) that is used to trigger a capture event.
+This bit selects which edge on the Input Capture pin (ICP1) that is used to trigger a capture event.<br>
-* Bit 5 – Reserved Bit
+* Bit 5 – Reserved Bit<br>
 This bit is reserved for future use.
-For ensuring compatibility with future devices, this bit must be written to zero when TCCR1B is written.
+For ensuring compatibility with future devices, this bit must be written to zero when TCCR1B is written.<br>
-* Bit 4:3 – WGM13:2: Waveform Generation Mode
+* Bit 4:3 – WGM13:2: Waveform Generation Mode<br>
-See TCCR1A Register description.
+See TCCR1A Register description.<br>
-* Bit 2:0 – CS12:0: Clock Select
+* Bit 2:0 – CS12:0: Clock Select<br>
-The three Clock Select bits select the clock source to be used by the Timer/Counter
+The three Clock Select bits select the clock source to be used by the Timer/Counter<br>